 Basic raw cracker recipe

-6. Finish dehydrating.
+- 6. Finish dehydrating.
 Some people like their crackers a bit moist.
-I like them to be very dry.
+I like this particular recipe to be very dry.
 If you plan on keeping them for a few weeks or more in storage, then you must ensure that there is no moisture left.

 Having a basic raw cracker recipe at your disposal is integral.
 Make sure to always have a batch of basic raw crackers on hand at all times.
 Crackers are very helpful when you need to throw together a quick raw meal or snack.
 Raw crackers are integral to helping you keep with the raw food diet lifestyle.

 Here is my standby basic raw cracker recipe, which I use on a regular basis.
 Feel free to modify to suit your fancy.
-For example, you could make a sweeter cracker by omitting the savoury spices and vegetables, and substituting with cinnamon and chopped apricots, for example.
+For example, you could make a sweeter cracker by omitting the savoury spices and adding cinnamon, for example.

 This recipe makes enough for two dehydrator trays' worth of raw crackers.
 Try it as is once to make sure that you'll like it.
 Then, forever more, double or triple the recipe!
 Buy parchment paper or teflex sheets (which can be purchased from dehydrator sellers).